 And while most of these Post WWII dramas focus on the ’50s and ’60s, we also decided to include dramas set during the ’70s, ’80s, and early ’90s as they have become period pieces.

 Outside of the European and American world, our period drama reviews again include historical dramas set in Asian countries.
 During this time in China, you will see a Civil War and the start of the People’s Republic of China.
 Meanwhile, period dramas post-WWII in Korea will feature The Korean War and so much more.
 This list is, of course, barely scratching the surface.
 Within these timelines, the Silver Petticoat Review Archives incorporates period dramas from all over the world.

-Note: As always, the content on our site has a more old-fashioned theme and focuses more on PG-13 content or below.
-Anything Rated R or rated TV-MA will get a content warning in the review.
+Note: Anything Rated R or rated TV-MA will get a content warning in the review.

 Post-WWII (1946-1991) Period Drama Reviews

 PACHINKO, SEASON ONE REVIEW (Half of the show takes place in the 1980s)

 Top Photo Credits: Labor Day (Paramount Pictures), The Crown ( (Netflix), Brooklyn (Fox Searchlight), Down with Love (20th Century Fox), Hidden Figures (Twentieth Century Fox Film Corporation), and Loving (Focus Features)